Frequently Asked Questions - Certified Residential Real Property Appraiser

 Click HERE to view general questions regarding the Office of Professional & Occupational Regulation.

-Answer: Yes, the new 2008 criteria requires an associates degree to upgrade to the certified residential appraiser level.
+Answer: Yes, the new 2015 criteria requires a Bachelor's degree to upgrade to the certified residential appraiser level.

 I don’t have a college degree, are there any exceptions to the degree requirement?

-If I have a degree or have met the semester hours listed above in lieu of degree, do I have to take the core curriculum appraiser courses as well?
+If I have a degree, do I have to take the core curriculum appraiser courses as well?

 Answer: Yes.
 The core curriculum courses for the certified residential appraiser license is as follows:

 - 30 hours basic appraisal principles

 - 15 hours the 15-hour national USPAP course or its equivalent